edsonayllon/Workout-Progress-Gallery/README.md

 A simple gallery to track my workout.

 The project is currently unfinished, probably won't ever be finished.
+It was made when I was first learning Javascript, before learning Node.js and React.